ChrisHal/PTU2BIN/README.txt

 On Windows: The preffered solution is to use VisualStudio and build using the VisualStudio solution file "PTU2BIN.sln".
 On Linux: You will need a C++ compiler installed.
 We assume that the GNU compiler is used.
-Then "g++ -o PTU2BIN PTU2BIN.cpp" should be sufficient to build the executable.
+Then "g++ -O2 -o  PTU2BIN PTU2BIN.cpp export_igor_ibw.cpp" should be sufficient to build the executable.

 INSTALLING
 Make sure that Python3.5 (or higher) is installed on your system.